 First of all, the meeting decided to set up a new division and an independent brigade in order to amplify the combat forces of the people's revolutionary army from two divisions to three divisions and one independent brigade.
 On the basis of this decision, the meeting allocated an area for each unit's activities; the 3rd Division (later renamed the 6th Division) to be newly formed was to operate in the border area along the Amnok River, centring on Mt.
-Paektu, the 1st Division in Jiandao and north Manchuria.
-The new brigade was to gradually proceed to the area along the Amnok River, after mobile operations in north Manchuria and keep the enemy forces appearing in the border areas under control.
+Paektu, the 1st Division in the areas of Fusong, Antu and Linjiang, and the 2nd Division in Jiandao and north Manchuria.
+The new brigade was to gradually proceed to the area along the Amnok River, after mobile operations in north Manchuria and keep the enemy forces appearing in the boarder areas under control.
 This was a militant decision, requiring the swift doubling of the combat forces of the people's revolutionary army by lightning measures.